harshitg123/heroku_deployment/README.md

 Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

 ## Prepare Your Application.
-You have to make modification in two files and make one `Procfile` for able to deploy your application on heroku.
+You have to make modification in two files or you can make one new file, `Procfile` and modify one file for able to deploy your application on heroku.

 1. In your  `server.js`  file.
 Add below mentioned code where your port is defined, This will randomly generate the port available on heroku.